Atlantic salmon: Description

-Atlantic salmon are the largest species in their genus, Salmo.
+Atlantic salmon are the largest species in the genus Salmo.
 After two years at sea, the fish average 71 to 76 cm in length and 3.6 to 5.4 kg in weight.
-But specimens that spend four or more winters feeding at sea can be much larger.
+Specimens that spend four or more winters feeding at sea can be much larger.
 An Atlantic salmon netted in 1960 in Scotland, in the estuary of the river Hope, weighed 49.44 kg, the heaviest recorded in all available literature.
 Another netted in 1925 in Norway measured 160.65 cm in length, the longest Atlantic salmon on record.

-The colouration of young Atlantic salmon does not resemble the adult stage.
+The colour of young Atlantic salmon does not resemble the adult stage.
 While they live in fresh water, they have blue and red spots.
 At maturity, they take on a silver-blue sheen.
 The easiest way of identifying them as an adult is by the black spots predominantly above the lateral line, though the caudal fin is usually unspotted.
-When they reproduce, males take on a slight green or red colouration.
+When they reproduce, males take on a slight green or red colour.
 The salmon has a fusiform body, and well-developed teeth.
 All fins, except the adipose fin, are bordered with black.

 Distribution and habitat

 The natural breeding grounds of Atlantic salmon are rivers in Europe and the northeastern coast of North America.
-In Europe, Atlantic salmon are still found as far south as Spain, and as far north as Russia.
+In Europe, Atlantic salmon are still found as far south as Spain, and as far northeast as the Pechora River in Russia.
+Atlantic salmon have spread north to colonise Svalbard (78°N) from 2002–2006 onward, due to the warming of the climate there.
 Because of sport-fishing, some of the species' southern populations in northern Spain are growing smaller.
 The species distribution is easily influenced by changes in freshwater habitat and climate.
 Atlantic salmon are a cold-water fish species and are particularly sensitive to changes in water temperature.

 The Housatonic River, and its Naugatuck River tributary, hosted the southernmost Atlantic salmon spawning runs in the United States.
 However, there is a 1609 account by Henry Hudson that Atlantic salmon once ran up the Hudson River.
 In addition, fish scale evidence dating to 10,000 years BP places Atlantic salmon in a coastal New Jersey pond.

 Two publications from 1988 and 1996 questioned the notion that Atlantic salmon were prehistorically plentiful in New England, when the climate was warmer as it is now.
 This argument was primarily based on a paucity of bone data in archaeological sites relative to other fish species, and the assertion that historical claims of abundance may have been exaggerated.
 This argument was later challenged in another paper which claimed that lack of archaeological bone fragments could be explained by salmon bones being rare at sites that still have large salmon runs and that salmonid bones in general are poorly recovered relative to other fish species.